dan-1d/asyncio/_posts/2021-01-01-comparing-the-taotronics-soundsurge-55-and-monoprice-bt-600anc-bluetooth-noise-cancelling-headphones.md

 The pressure from the Monoprice BT-600ANC headband is less than the Soundsurge, which made it more comfortable, but it may have slightly less noise cancelling and isolation as a result.

 Sadly, after a day of use, the right headphone started cracking and popping when ANC was turned on.
 I have made an RMA for a replacement, and will update this article as needed.
 I may just be unlucky, and can't extrapolate quality issues from this datapoint-of-one.
+Update (1/16/2021): the replacement seems to be working well!

 ## Conclusion